-I hope that this list and explanation of some of the lenses that can be used for Architectural photography is of some use.
-This is by no means an extensive list.
-Rather, I intend it as a list that will help you get a fair idea of the kinds of lenses that can be used profitably, to get pictures that bring a viewer back for a second look.
+These lists are by no means exhaustive.
+Rather, I intend them as a guide to give you a fair idea of the kinds of lenses that can be used in a challenging profession, to get pictures that bring a viewer back for a second look.

-If you’re interested in improving your photography, look at our Photo Projects series.
+If you’re interested in improving how you look at photography, visit our Photo Projects series.

 If you’re interested in reading more about lenses that can be used for different kinds of photography, check out The Lens Resource index post.

 Help Us To Continue Creating